JPG-Consulting/vox-core/docs/COMMANDS.md

 ---

+## Command Groups

+### Command Group Isolation

+- Command groups are strictly isolated security domains.
+- Authorization for one command group MUST NOT imply authorization for any other command group, regardless of semantic similarity.
+- Implementations MUST NOT infer group membership from role, intent wording, or prior behavior.

+Commands MUST be assigned to a **command group**.
+Command groups allow coarse-grained authorization and safe delegation.

+Examples of groups:
+- `home_automation`
+- `robot_control`
+- `security`
+- `media`
+- `system`

+A user may be authorized for one group but not another.

 ## Command Definition

 A command is a structured intent that may trigger an action in the real world or system.